Sep9

 -

-The “Dilatancy” theory, that an earthquake caused sediments to rise to the surface where it mixed with water turning into a gel like substance.
+Jesus was standing on sedimentation just below the surface.
+A phonomime that occurs after a earthquake where sediments rise to the surface and mix with water turning into a gel like substance.
 (Similar to what happens when corn flour is mixed with water.)

 - Posted by David Costa/